Chain-ladder method: Example

-First, losses (either reported or paid) are compiled into a triangle, where the rows represent accident years and the columns represent valuation dates.
+Firstly, losses (either reported or paid) are compiled into a triangle, where the rows represent accident years and the columns represent valuation dates.
 For example, the entry '43,169,009' represents loss amounts related to claims occurring in 1998, valued as of 24 months.

 Next, age-to-age factors are determined by calculating the ratio of losses at subsequent valuation dates.
 From 24 months to 36 months, accident year 1998 losses increased from 43,169,009 to 45,568,919, so the corresponding age-to-age factor is 45,568,919 / 43,169,009 = 1.056.
 A "tail factor" is selected (in this case, 1.000) to project from the latest valuation age to ultimate.

 Finally, averages of the age-to-age factors are calculated.
 Judgmental selections are made after observing several averages.
-The age-to-age factors are then multiplied together to obtain cumulative development factors.
+The selected age-to-age factors are then multiplied together to obtain cumulative development factors.

 The cumulative development factors multiplied by the reported (or paid) losses to project ultimate losses.

 Incurred but not reported can be obtained by subtracting reported losses from ultimate losses, in this case, 569,172,456 - 543,481,587 = 25,690,869.